ropensci-archive/rif/README.md

 ```
 #> [[1]]
-#> [1] "Basic residues of the helix six domain of influenza virus M1 involved in nuclear translocation of M1 can be replaced by PTAP and YPDL late assembly domain motifs."
+#> [1] "OST1 Activation by the Brassinosteroid-Regulated Kinase CDG1-LIKE1 in Stomatal Closure."
 #>
 #> [[2]]
-#> [1] "Point-of-care (POC) testing of lactate in the intensive care patient.
-Accuracy, reliability, and costs of different measurement systems."
+#> [1] "Basic residues of the helix six domain of influenza virus M1 involved in nuclear translocation of M1 can be replaced by PTAP and YPDL late assembly domain motifs."
 ```

 ## Data